 View Mistakes as an Opportunity Rather Than a Weakness

 Encourage risk taking.
-If mistakes were welcomed, you’d encourage risk-taking rather than defensive behavior.
+If missteps were welcomed, you’d encourage risk-taking rather than defensive behavior.
 Mistakes would mean that you’re setting “stretch goals” –– leaving your comfort zone and attempting something new.

 Welcome feedback.
 If mistakes were welcomed, you’d feel supported by constructive feedback rather than attacked by biting criticism.
 You’d feel exhilarated rather than stressed out.

 Promote positive action.
-If mistakes were welcomed, you’d feel compelled to address the problem rather than afraid a mistake would be discovered.
+If errors were welcomed, you’d feel compelled to address the problem rather than afraid a mistake would be discovered.
 This would promote positive action rather than negativity.

 Encourage teamwork.
-If mistakes were welcomed, you’d shift from a destructive to a positive environment.
+If errors were welcomed, you’d shift from a destructive to a positive environment.
 Finger-pointing and back-stabbing would give way to civility and mentoring.

 Trusting partnerships.
 In business, if mistakes were transparent, communication with vendors would flourish and artificial walls would be torn down.
 Vendors would be treated more as allies than as adversaries.